olivertlord/MIRRORS/README.md

 #### Emissivity vs Peak T
 - Shows time evolution of emissivity at the hottest point
-- Useful for studying surface oxidation or changes in sample reflectivity
+- Useful for studying changes in sample reflectivity

 ### Temperature Map (Bottom Left)
 - **Color scale**: Temperature in Kelvin